We provide individualized training to consumers. How do we report the data?

 What are the performance measures for Information and Communication Technology Accessibility Training?

-There are two possible outcomes related to ICT training: 1) Information and communication technology procurement or development policies, procedures, or practices will be improved or better implemented to ensure accessibility and/or 2) Training or technical assistance will be developed or implemented to ensure accessibility of information and communication technology.
+There are two possible outcomes related to ICT training: 1) Information and communication technology procurement or development policies, procedures, or practices will be improved or better implemented to ensure accessibility and/or 2) Training will be developed or implemented to ensure accessibility of websites, software or other ICT.

 Does the ICT training count only if the participants are IT professionals?